Manisha-IITBH/IEEE_IOT_ESL/README.md

 4. Extensive Evaluation: Demonstrated improvements over baseline FL techniques on real-world federated benchmarks for image classification and 3D segmentation.

 ## Experimental Results
 1. Computation Reduction: 1623x reduction for image classification and 23.9x for 3D segmentation on resource-constrained devices.
 2. Communication Traffic Reduction: 3.92x reduction for image classification and 1.3x for 3D segmentation during training.
 3. Accuracy Improvement: Improved average accuracy by 35% for image classification and 31% for 3D segmentation compared to baseline FL techniques.

 ## Dataset Used
 We have used multiple datasets from different with diffrent complexities.
-The details about them are as follows
+The details about them are as follows:
-1. **CIFAR-10:**
-2. **ISIC-2019:**
-3. **KITS19:**
-4. **IXI-Tiny:**

 | **Data Set**      | **No. of Classes** | **Metric Used** | **Task** | **Base Model** | **Pretrained on Dataset** |
 |:--------------------------:|:------------------:|:------------------:|:---------------------:|:-------------------:|:------------------------------:|
 | **CIFAR-10**        | 10            | Accuracy            | Image Classification                   | MobileNetV3                  | ImageNet                      |